Diseases & Conditions

 Athletes who participate in direct contact sports like football or soccer are more likely to injure their collateral ligaments.

-Three bones meet to form your knee joint: your thighbone (femur), shinbone (tibia), and kneecap (patella).
-Your kneecap sits in front of the joint to provide some protection.
+Three bones meet to form your knee joint: the femur (thighbone), the tibia (shinbone), and the patella (kneecap).
+The kneecap sits in front of the joint to provide some protection.

 Bones are connected to other bones by ligaments.
 There are four primary ligaments in your knee.
 They act like strong ropes to hold the bones together and keep your knee stable.

+Cruciate Ligaments.
 These are found inside your knee joint.
-They cross each other to form an "X" with the anterior cruciate ligament in front and the posterior cruciate ligament in back.
-The cruciate ligaments control the back and forth motion of your knee.
+They cross each other to form an X, with the anterior cruciate ligament in front and the posterior cruciate ligament in back.
+The cruciate ligaments control the front and back motion of your knee.

 Grade 3 Sprains.
 This type of sprain is most commonly referred to as a complete tear of the ligament.
-The ligament has been split into two pieces, and the knee joint is unstable..
+The ligament has been torn in half or pulled directly off the bone, and the knee joint is unstable.

 The MCL is injured more often than the LCL.
 Due to the more complex anatomy of the outside of the knee, if you injure your LCL, you usually injure other structures in the joint, as well.

 Injuries to the collateral ligaments are usually caused by a force that pushes the knee sideways.
 These are often contact injuries, but not always.

 Medial collateral ligament tears often occur as a result of a direct blow to the outside of the knee.
 This pushes the knee inward (toward the other knee).